MetaMask/SIPs/SIPS/sip-16.md

 The current Snaps API in the MetaMask extension already has a "transaction insights" feature that allows Snaps to decode transactions and provide insights to users.
 These transaction insights can also specify a transaction severity level to provide extra friction in the transaction confirmation.
-To expand on this feature, this SIP allows the community to build snaps that provide arbitrary "insights" into signatures in a similar manner.
+To expand on this feature, this SIP allows the community to build Snaps that provide arbitrary "insights" into signatures in a similar manner.
 These insights can then be displayed in the MetaMask UI alongside any information provided by MetaMask itself.
 Signature insight Snaps can also return a `severity` key to indicate the severity level of the content being returned.
 This key uses the same `SeverityLevel` enum used by transaction insight Snaps.